 The Sussex Plan started in October 2008, and due to the generous donations of our supporters, we have been able to continue our vital work to help bees.

-Below is a link to a publication in BeeCraft Magazine, a popular UK monthly journal for beekeepers and others interested in the welfare of bees.
+Below is a link to a publications in BeeCraft and BBKA News magazines, popular UK monthly journals for beekeepers and others interested in the welfare of bees.